aidotse/Team-Haste/README.md

-│   ├── data                : python scripts for loading the datasets required │   ├── loss                : for loss functions not included in PyTorch │   ├── model               : python scripts for the various neural networks │   ├── test                : scripts requied when running the models in test mode │   ├── train               : scripts requied when running the models in train mode │   └── utils               : utility functions (e.g. for converting the images to numpy arrays for faster data loading) ├── config
+│   ├── data                : python scripts for loading the datasets required │   ├── loss                : for loss functions not included in PyTorch │   ├── model               : python scripts for the various neural networks │   ├── tester              : scripts requied when running the models in test mode │   ├── trainer             : scripts requied when running the models in train mode │   └── utils               : utility functions (e.g. for converting the images to numpy arrays for faster data loading) ├── config
-│   ├── train               : .json files for running the models to reconstruct the three fluorescence channels │   │   ├── nuclei
+│   ├── train               : .json files for running the models to reconstruct the three fluorescence channels │   │   ├── C1              : nuclei
-│   │   ├── lipids
-│   │   └──  cytoplasm
-│   ├── test                : .json files for running the models in test mode for the three fluorescence channels │   │   ├── nuclei
-│   │   ├── lipids
+│   │   ├── C2              : lipids
-│   │   └──  cytoplasm
+│   │   └── C3              : cytoplasm
-├── docker                  : files for Docker image construction and running └── exp_stats               : .csv files for image statistics and train/test splits
+│   └── test                : .json files for running the models in test mode for the three resolutions │                              (across all three fluorescence channels) ├── docker                  : files for Docker image construction and running └── exp_stats               : .csv files for image statistics and train/test splits